nicsig/config/.vim/after/plugin/README/README.md

 ##
 # Guard
-## Should I put a guard in those files?
+## Should I put a guard in those scripts?
 Why?

 If you can, yes.